-The City of San Mateo is in the process of updating its Neighborhood Traffic Management Program (NTMP) beginning in 2018.
+The City of San Mateo is planning to update its Neighborhood Traffic Management Program (NTMP) beginning in 2019 or 2020.
 The previous Program was adopted in 2006, and is intended to provide consistent citywide policies for neighborhood traffic management to ensure equitable and effective solutions that enhance the safety and livability of neighborhoods in San Mateo.
 The document provides instruction for residents in identifying appropriate neighborhood traffic management measures such as driver education, enforcement, and engineering physical improvements that can be utilized in addressing specific neighborhood traffic issues.
 An important component of the NTMP is to build consensus through neighborhood and stakeholder meetings and resident surveys, as well as trial installations prior to permanent installation of physical improvements.